get9/sipl/readme.txt

 main files are all included in both the include/ and src/ directories.
 Under include/ you can find the template header files that instantiate many of the types used throughout - mainly the matrix/vector types.
-Under the src/ directory you can find implementations of the I/O routines (for PGM and PPM).
+Under the src/ directory you can find implementations of the I/O routines (for PGM, PPM, and BMP).

 ================================================================================